CindyJS/CindyJS/ref/createCindy.md

 Removing the canvas from the DOM tree will shut down the instance.
 This parameter is *required*.

+### canvas

+Instead of giving the `id` of the canvas element, the element itself can be passed as a parameter.
+This must be an instance of `HTMLCanvasElement`.
+If both the element itself and its name are given, the name is ignored.

 ### scripts

 If this is a string, it must contain an asterisk `*`.